edson-acordi/4bit-microcomputer/README.md

 It is intended to be useful to students, enthusiasts, hackers, professors and anyone who wants to understand or improve their knowledge of digital electronics and how a simple computer works.
 In addition, it is also an attempt to rescue the story about the beginning of the development of integrated circuits and computers on a single chip, to demonstrate the capabilities that these machines had at that time.

 It is a fully open-source hardware and software project that can be built at home.
-Only the printed circuit board (PCB) needs to be sent to be produced by some company.
+Only the printed circuit board (PCB) needs to be produced by some company.

-*Support this project!
+*Support this project!*
-Help to promote and disseminate the knowledge.*
+*Help to promote and disseminate the knowledge.*

+---

-#### The Kicad project files have been uploaded!
+#### The Kicad project files have been uploaded! ####
 [Download Kicad Project](https://github.com/edson-acordi/4bit-microcomputer/raw/master/Kicad-files/MikroLeo/MikroLeo_v0.1901.zip "download")
 <!--
 [![Download](auxiliary/download.svg)](https://github.com/edson-acordi/4bit-microcomputer/Kicad-files/MikroLeo/MikroLeo/archive/MikroLeo_v0.1901.zip)
 -->
 [Download Gerber Files](https://github.com/edson-acordi/4bit-microcomputer/raw/master/Kicad-files/MikroLeo/Gerber/MikroLeo_v0.1901_Rev1.01A_Gerber.zip "download")

+---

 **Main Features**:
 - 2k x 16 ROM (up to 4k)